 Since its founding by The Wesleyan Church in 1906, Southern Wesleyan University has been a Christian community of learners that recognizes God as the source of all truth and wisdom.
 The university seeks to create an atmosphere in which members of the community work together toward wholeness by seeking to integrate faith, learning, and daily life.

 The university evolved from a small Bible institute and its first charter as Wesleyan Methodist College in 1909 into a four-year, private, liberal arts college, regionally accredited in 1973.
 Historically, the founders of the college understood linguistic, quantitative, and analytical skills to be the foundation of a liberal arts education.
 Further, they believed that the cultivation of this curriculum within the context of faith, worship, studies in religion, and service to others created a fertile soil for intellectual and spiritual growth.
 Thus, the college ensured that every student would be well grounded in these areas by developing a general education curriculum of liberal arts studies.
 That tradition is alive today.
-All undergraduate programs-traditional and non-traditional-contain a core curriculum in the liberal arts.
+All undergraduate programs-both on-campus and online-contain a core curriculum in the liberal arts.

 As a ministry of The Wesleyan Church and in service to the global Church, Southern Wesleyan prepares students for graduate study and leadership in such fields as religion, education, music, business, medicine, law, and a variety of civic and social service professions.
 Graduate programs are offered in fields in which the university has demonstrated particular strengths-education and business.
 Although the university serves the Southeast, the student population is a wholesome blending of cultural, ethnic and regional diversity drawn from the entire United States and the international community encouraging broader understanding and development of Christian values.